One of the questions we get asked regularly is what day trips from Portland we think are best.

 Bells Mountain Trail also begins in the park for a more challenging hike, leading to Rock Creek Campground and the surrounding trails.

-Day Trips From Portland Map
+Portland Day Trips Map

 No matter what you’re looking for in a day trip from Portland – hiking, biking, nature – there are plenty of options without traveling far.